diku-dk/futhark/docs/language-reference.rst

 .. productionlist::
    attr:   `name`
+       : | "$" `name`
        : | `decimal`
        : | `name` "(" [`attr` ("," `attr`)* [","]] ")"

 An expression, declaration, pattern, or module type spec can be prefixed with an attribute, written as ``#[attr]``.
 This may affect how it is treated by the compiler or other tools.
 In no case will attributes affect or change the *semantics* of a program, but it may affect how well it compiles and runs (or in some cases, whether it compiles or runs at all).
 Unknown attributes are silently ignored.
 Most have no effect in the interpreter.
 An attribute can be either an *atom*, written as an identifier or number, or *compound*, consisting of an identifier and a comma-separated sequence of attributes.
 The latter is used for grouping and encoding of more complex information.
+An identifier prefixed with a ``$`` must be the name of a term variable in scope.

 Expression attributes
 ~~~~~~~~~~~~~~~~~~~~~